pactus-project/pactus.org/docs/guide/learn-genesis.md

 ---
-id: genesis
+id: learn-genesis
-title: Genesis info
+title: Genesis block
 ---

-# Genesis info
+# Genesis block

+## What is genesis block

 Each blockchain has a Genesis block.
 The genesis block is the very first block in blockchain.

+## Genesis information

 In Zarb genesis information is defined inside the `gensis.json` file.
 It contains the consensus parameters like size of validator set or fee settings.
 It also defines the Treasury account and bootstrap validators information.
 For example this is the `genesis.json` file for TestNet in Zarb:

 ```json
 {